Checking to see if your 1.7L Honda Civic has suffered a blown head gasket can be done in 4 simple tests.

-- The engine oil is thick and tan to off-white color.
+- The engine oil is thick and a tan to an off-white color.

 OK, I'll stop talking and we'll get this show on the road, this is what you need to do:

-Open your Toyota's hood and pull out the engine oil dipstick.
+Open your Honda's hood and pull out the engine oil dipstick.